Fixed Income Tutorials

 That’s why you need to use the bond equivalent yield formula to find out whether a particular investment is better or worse than the other investments.

-However, for calculating the BEY formula, you need to remember that these investments don’t offer annual payments.
+However, for calculating the formula for bond equivalent yield, you need to remember that these investments don’t offer annual payments.
 And you can use this formula for fixed income securities.
-For example, if you find out about a bond and it is offering discount on the purchase price, first be sure to find out the BEY formula and then go ahead (if you want to).
+For example, if you find out about a bond and it is offering discount on the purchase price, first be sure to find out the formula for bond equivalent yield and then go ahead (if you want to).

 Bond Equivalent Yield Calculator